-Last week, the SBL Handbook of Style blog carried a helpful post about the placement of citations in the footnote-bibliography, or traditional, style.
+The SBL Handbook of Style blog has a helpful post about the placement of citations in the footnote-bibliography, or traditional, style.
 Of particular interest is the section related to “Bibliographic Information inside Footnotes.”

 According to the Chicago Manual of Style, 16th ed., §14.33, when presenting a long citation to support material provided in a content or commentary footnote, the citation should typically be presented as its own sentence: